-The server understands three types of commands: NEW\CAMERA, NEXT\BOUNDARY, and NEXT\INTERIOR.
+The server understands three types of commands: NEW_CAMERA, NEXT_BOUNDARY, and NEXT_INTERNAL.

 New Camera.
-Each new client initializes the stream by sending an NEW\CAMERA command, containing a frame ID and the camera information.
-The frame ID is an integer initialized to 0 and incremented by the client for every NEW\CAMERA command.
+Each new client initializes the stream by sending a NEW_CAMERA command, containing a frame ID and the camera information.
+The frame ID is an integer initialized to 0 and incremented by the client for every NEW_CAMERA command.

 Next Boundary.
-Upon connection, the client requests boundary faces from the server using the NEXT\BOUNDARY command.
-The server incrementally sends the boundary faces in a BOUNDARY\DATA packet consisting of an unsorted triangle soup (i.e., a sequence of vertex coordinates) for the client to use during interactive rendering.
+Upon connection, the client requests boundary faces from the server using the NEXT_BOUNDARY command.
+The server incrementally sends the boundary faces in a BOUND-ARY_DATA packet consisting of an unsorted triangle soup (i.e., a sequence of vertex coordinates) for the client to use during interactive rendering.
 By sending the boundary in chunks, the client can request only the portion that it can retain in memory.
-If the client is limited and can only uses a portion of the boundary during interaction, the NEXT\BOUNDARY command can be used at the beginning of the progressive rendering to fill in the missing boundaries before the internal faces are transmitted.
+If the client is limited and can only use a portion of the boundary during interaction, the NEXT_BOUNDARY command can be used at the beginning of the progressive rendering to fill in the missing boundaries before the internal faces are transmitted.

 Next Interior.
-To avoid unnecessary sorting when the camera is moving, the server does not sort the faces until it receives a NEXT\INTERIOR command from the client.
-The server culls the geometry by depth and frustum, sorts by centroid, and sends back a chunk of the interior faces in an INTERIOR\DATA packet.
+To avoid unnecessary sorting when the camera is moving, the server does not sort the faces until it receives a NEXT_INTERNAL command from the client.
+The server culls the geometry by depth and frustum, sorts by centroid, and sends back a chunk of the interior faces in an INTERNAL_DATA packet.

 Synchronization issues.
 We use a TCP/IP socket to transmit our data.
 Unlike UDP, TCP guarantees that the data packets sent from the server arrive in the same order they were sent and without error.
 Since the client can change the camera at any time, the state of the client and the server need to be synchronized.
 This is necessary to avoid issues when the camera moves and the client is receiving data asynchronously, or the server is processing data.
-All the packets from the client or from the server contain a frame ID in their header.
+All the packets from the client or from the server contain a frame ID.
 Before processing a packet, the client and the server check that the frame ID from the packet is the same as the current frame ID.
 Packets with obsolete frame IDs are ignored by the server and the client.
 In addition, when the client receives an obsolete packet, it resets the stream.